withcenter/fireflow/etc/readme/flutterflow/en/getting_start.md

 You may think `App check` will do for the security.
 Partly, yes.
 While `App Check` adds an important layer of protection against some (not all) abuse towards your backend, it does not replace Firebase's server-side security rules.
 See [the App Check offical document](https://firebase.google.com/docs/app-check#how_strong_is_the_security_provided_by).

-To apply it, you will need to check the `Exclude` buttons on the Collections like below.
+To apply it, you will need to check the `Exclude` buttons on the Collections in `Firestore Rules` section of FlutterFlow.

 ![Flutterflow Firestore Deploy](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/ff-firestore-deploy-1.jpg?raw=true)